- Off road parking

 Penrith 6 miles.

 The picturesque village of Pooley Bridge sits on the northerly edge of Lake Ullswater in the Lake District National Park.
 The name Pooley came to be due to the forming of a large pool, which was left by the fast flowing River Eamont, and the word Bridge was later added when a bridge was built over the river.
-Pooley Bridge has many traditional inns and tea rooms, plus the Ullswater Steamers depart from the village, from where a tranquil cruise down the lake to the villages of Glenridding and Howtown can be enjoyed.
-There are numerous walks with breathtaking views nearby, plus a short walk up to Dunmallard Hill reveals Iron-Age remains, and the towns of Penrith and Keswick are within driving distance.
-Pooley Bridge is an ideal base for a cottage holiday stay.
+Pooley Bridge has many traditional inns and tempting tea rooms, plus the Ullswater Steamers depart from the village, from where a tranquil cruise down the lake to the villages of Glenridding and Howtown can be enjoyed.
+There are numerous walks with breathtaking views nearby, plus a short walk up to Dunmallard Hill reveals fascinating Iron-Age remains, whilst the towns of Penrith and Keswick are within driving distance.
+Pooley Bridge is an ideal base for a cottage holiday stay in the stunning Lake District.